aluitink/aluitink.io/www/_posts/2015-10-27-httpclient-issues.md

 {% endhighlight %}

-This is all a bit rediculous, and i'm not even sure who is to blame at this point.
+This is all a bit ridiculous, and i'm not even sure who is to blame at this point.
 I'm going to need to devise a number of tests to figure out exactly who is at fault.

 Players:
 DNX